tradebuddyhq/quill-bot/README.md

 ## How it works

 Quill compiles to JavaScript.
-The source code is in `bot.quill` — that's the only file you edit.
-The `bot.js` file is the compiled output.
+The source code is in `bot.quill` which is the only file you edit.
+The `bot.js` file is the compiled output

 ```
 bot.quill  →  quill build  →  bot.js  →  node bot.js
  (you write)                  (auto-generated)    (runs it)
 ```

-No JavaScript knowledge required.
-Just write Quill.

 ## Links